midzer/beerbase/content/breweries/dogfish-head-craft-brewery/aprihop.md

 srm: 0
 upc: 0
 ---
 Brewed with luscious apricots, finished with whole-leaf hops.
-A \fruit beer for hop heads...\" Ale Street News"
+A fruit beer for hop heads..."
+Ale Street News"